teejee2008/aptik/MANUAL.md

 1. Backups are created for  `/etc/fstab` and `/etc/crypttab` by moving existing files to  `/etc/fstab.bkup.<timestamp>` and `/etc/crypttab.bkup.<timestamp>`
 2. Extra entries in the backup folder are added to `/etc/fstab` and `/etc/crypttab` .
 Existing entries in `/etc/fstab` and `/etc/crypttab` will be preserved.
 Extra entries are determined by checking if the mount point is used by an existing entry.

+**Notes:**
-   * All entries are sorted on the mount point field.
+* All entries are sorted on mount point field before the fstab file is written to disk.
 This ensures that base mount points are mounted before mounting subdirectories.
 * Backup entry for `/boot/efi` will not be added, if not already existing in `/etc/fstab`
 * It is recommended to review changes after restore completes.
 Run `sudo aptik --list-mounts` or `cat /etc/fstab; cat /etc/crypttab;` to view the updated entries.